Savage-Game-Design/Mike-Force/README.md

 ## generated doc file

-Started a simple documentation generator : <https://github.com/ryantownshend/sqf_tools>
+A simple documentation generator : <https://github.com/ryantownshend/sqf_tools>

 The file `mikeforce_api.html` is a super crude parse of the header comments from within the project.

-This can be fleshed out as we go, but it does provide a single place to view all the function file headers.